Tom Groggin Station: Explore the Heart of the High Country

 Up to Scammells Spur

-The last town before the ascent up to Scammells Spur is Khancoban, a small service town that was originally built as a base for the Snowy Hydro Scheme back in the 1950s.
+The last town before the ascent up to Scammells Spur is Khancoban, a small service town initially built as a base for the Snowy Hydro Scheme in the 1950s.

-The climb up to Murray 1 Power Stations soon reveals the majesty of the place and natural beauty of the High Country.
-Climbing further up Scammells Lookout at 1,100m, the cloud and mist and mist builds and visibility is soon down to about 10 metres.
+The climb up to Murray 1 Power Stations soon reveals the place's majesty and the High Country's natural beauty.
+Climbing further up, Scammells Lookout at 1,100m, the cloud, mist, and mist builds, and visibility is soon down to about 10 metres.
 The drive over the top features beautiful winding roads through the pristine Eucalypt forests whose heady Eucalyptus scent soon fills the car, even in the colder months.

-With an open fire and cuppa on offer, there are few things better than reflecting on the day's adventure.
-The overwhelming feeling for me is always towards those that opened up this country before any surveyed roads as well as those who came from post-war Europe to build the Snowy Scheme.
-Simply mind-boggling how they tolerated the conditions in more rudimentary structures and vehicles we enjoy today.
+With an open fire and cuppa on offer, few things are better than reflecting on the day's adventure.
+The overwhelming feeling for me is always towards those who opened up this country before any surveyed roads and those who came from post-war Europe to build the Snowy Scheme.
+It is mind-boggling how they tolerated the conditions in the rudimentary structures and vehicles we enjoy today.

-Weather-wise, the next morning certainly did not disappoint as we woke to cloudy skies with the rain of yesterday gone.
+Weather-wise, the following day certainly did not disappoint as we woke to cloudy skies with yesterday's rain gone.
 The majesty of the mountains was slowly being revealed.

 Station Life

 Tom Groggin Station, while well known as a location and place of history, many don't realise that it also offers great accommodation in one of the most beautiful parts of Australia.
-There are two accommodation options available, the first is purely for couples (or really good friends) in the fully self-contained 1 bedroom log cabin, while the other option is for larger groups in the 4 bedrooms, 2 bathroom house with all the mod-cons.
-While this is fantastic as far as the accommodation is concerned, also on offer is the use of the timber slab hut that includes a big open fireplace & bar facilities.
-This is an original and not a 'made-to-look-like' structure complete with old photos, paintings, equipment and memorabilia from a bygone era; an era when the likes of Jack Riley and Banjo Patterson were around.
+There are two accommodation options available; the first is purely for couples (or good friends) in the fully self-contained one-bedroom log cabin, while the other option is for larger groups in the 4-bedroom, 2-bathroom house with all the mod-cons.
+While this is fantastic as far as the accommodation is concerned, the use of the timber slab hut that includes a big open fireplace & bar facilities is also on offer.
+This is an original and not a 'made-to-look-like' structure, complete with old photos, paintings, equipment and memorabilia from a bygone era, when the likes of Jack Riley and Banjo Patterson were around.
 Wayne, the manager of the property, is a wealth of knowledge on the area and its history, and it is a wonderful experience to sit by the fire and as he regales the history of the station, the people, and even the history of the hut we are sitting in.
 If those walls could talk.

 One of the best things about the remoteness of Tom Groggin Station is that there is no phone reception so it is truly a place to relax and enjoy.
-There is a station phone which is available for contact with the 'outside world'.
-Alternatively, it is a short drive back onto the Alpine Way where mobile coverage is available for certain providers.
+A station phone is available for contact with the 'outside world'.
+Alternatively, it is a short drive back onto the Alpine Way, where mobile coverage is available for certain providers.

 With only a couple of days here, it was time to explore.
-And on top of the list is a trip to Olsens Lookout which provides the visitor with a spectacular view of the Main Range and provides some perspective of how big the mountains really are.
+On top of the list is a trip to Olsens Lookout, which provides visitors with a spectacular view of the Main Range and provides some perspective of how big the mountains are.

-Olsens Lookout is reached via Geehi Dam Road (also referred to as Olsens Road), about 20km north of Tom Groggin along the Alpine Way.
-Leaving the Alpine Way, it is an 11km trip to the lookout along an unsealed but well maintained, track that basically parallels the Main Ridge and reveals a different perspective of the range at each turn.
-The lookout itself reveals the true majesty of the mountain range and a worthwhile side trip.
+Olsens Lookout is reached via Geehi Dam Road (also called Olsens Road), about 20km north of Tom Groggin along the Alpine Way.
+Leaving the Alpine Way, it is an 11km trip to the lookout along an unsealed but well-maintained track that parallels the Main Ridge and reveals a different range perspective at each turn.
+The lookout reveals the mountain range's true majesty and a worthwhile side trip.

-After a few hours of exploring the area, it's time to head back to Tom Groggin, but not before checking out one of the best campgrounds in the area at Geehi Flats, just off the Alpine Way.
-The area, very popular in the warmer months, is complete with picnic facilities, toilets, good river access, and a huge population of kangaroos.
+After a few hours of exploring the area, it's time to head back to Tom Groggin, but not before checking out one of the best campgrounds at Geehi Flats, just off the Alpine Way.
+The area, very popular in the warmer months, has picnic facilities, toilets, good river access, and a huge population of kangaroos.

 Back at Tom Groggin, we gather in the slab hut with the fire blazing and a clear view out the window of the fading light, chatting for hours about this journey, about more adventures, about places to go, about the next road trip...